Headscratchers: Mega Man Zero

 How in the name of all that is holy can a totalitarian, oppressive, racist and despotic military state ruled by an iron fisted fascist dictator who has had countless innocent men, women and children brutally slaughtered for the most minor of offenses be constantly praised as a utopia

-I think its mostly desperation.
+- I think its mostly desperation.
 Remember that this was a Crapsack World at its absolute worst before Copy X started getting over the top.
 After a century of things going from "apocalyptic" to "are we dead yet?
 No?
 Darn." and further, a society not under constant assault by mavericks, with enough food and energy to meet basic human needs for health and a small measure of comfort, a stable location enabling fortification and emotional attachment to place rather than the nomadic lifestyle a broken world full of mavericks and scarce resources necessitates, and a sense of law and order rather than the worst kind of anarchy must seem so amazingly wonderful that they can't think of any other word for it.

-It's a utopia for humans, and that's really all that matters to Copy X. Reploids are pretty much outta luck, but those living in Neo Arcadia don't care.
+- It's a utopia for humans, and that's really all that matters to Copy X. Reploids are pretty much outta luck, but those living in Neo Arcadia don't care.
 They're Mavericks as far as they know.

-Humans Are Bastards.
+- Humans Are Bastards.
 Or, at least, perfectly covered by The Masquerade that they seemingly don't care.
 Until in Zero 4 where we see actual human refugees from Neo Arcadia; they said that they're tired of all those wars, and that they suffer while the Reploids just battles in their stupid war (at least after Weil's dictatorship starts).

 - Also Remember that Copy-X wasn't the ruler of Neo Arcadia since day one, in fact, he was only ruler for 8 Years (was build by ciel at Age 6, and she was 14 by Z1) so it was the Real X the one on charge, he ruled for almost a Century, and we know he always wanted peace, so i doubt he was a opressive ruler, and even when Copy-X took his place he continued Pleasing the humans at the expenses of the reploids so, at least for them, it was still being a utopian society ruled by the Wise and Noble Master-X.

-The Omega symbol is supposedly Neo Arcadia's symbol.
+- The Omega symbol is supposedly Neo Arcadia's symbol.
 Now, why they adopted it is another question entirely.

-Neo Arcadia is probably the last metropolis on the planet, since it is one of the only inhabitable areas left, and is described as a human utopia.
+- Neo Arcadia is probably the last metropolis on the planet, since it is one of the only inhabitable areas left, and is described as a human utopia.

-If the manual is anything to go by, Omega (the big white robot we know) was supposed to be the "savior/ruler" of the Reploids by virtue of Weil's Project Elpis, and the Omega symbol can be meant to reflect that.
+- If the manual is anything to go by, Omega (the big white robot we know) was supposed to be the "savior/ruler" of the Reploids by virtue of Weil's Project Elpis, and the Omega symbol can be meant to reflect that.
 Then Elf Wars happened.
 Though I guess there's still the question of why they didn't change that icon now that what it represents has become the very opposite.